Toowong Village: Facilities

-There is a lift and also travelators (a cross between a slanting moving walkway and an escalator) within the centre of Toowong Village.
+There is a lift and some travelators (a cross between a slanting moving walkway and an escalator) within the centre of Toowong Village.
 The travelators allow patrons to take shopping trolleys down, or up, to other floors of the building, without requiring to use the lift.

-The Toowong Railway Station is also located in the base of the building.
+Toowong railway station is located beneath the building.
 The entry to the station is from the Gallery level of Toowong Village.

 Toowong Village is open to the public seven days a week.